 Three Basic Qualifications

-In Mark 3:14-15 it says, "He appointed twelve - designating them apostles - that they might be with him, that he might send them out to preach and to have authority to drive out demons."
+In Mark 3:14-15 it says, “He appointed twelve – designating them apostles – that they might be with him, that he might send them out to preach and to have authority to drive out demons.”
 This passage gives us 3 basic qualifications as a starting place for apostles.
-Firstly they must be people who are close to Christ, secondly they must be completely obedient and willing to be "sent ones," and thirdly they will have authority to do Christ’s work.
+Firstly they must be people who are close to Christ, secondly they must be completely obedient and willing to be “sent ones,” and thirdly they will have authority to do Christ’s work.
 These are also not exclusive because other believers preach, and command demons and also spend time with Christ.

 The above are not the only qualifications an apostle needs.
 Other believers may also meet these requirements.
 Here are additional qualifications needed: